tum-pbs/pbdl-book/overview-equations.md

 ### Navier-Stokes

-An interesting next step in terms of complexity is given by the Navier-Stokes equations, which are a well-established model for fluids.
+A good next step in terms of complexity is given by the Navier-Stokes equations, which are a well-established model for fluids.
 In addition to an equation for the conservation of momentum (similar to Burgers), they include an equation for the conservation of mass.
 This prevents the